 Since its inception, the ketogenic diet has shown itself to be a powerful tool to manage glucose, prevent certain types of cancer, promote healthy heart function, support brain and neurological function in those with autism, and is also now on the lips of many in the health community for its benefits related to weight loss.

-Just in respect of due diligence, it's particularly important to consult a doctor if using the ketogenic diet as a tool to remediate chronic disease (e.g., Type 2 diabetes [T2D], epilepsy, etc.) to ensure you approach the diet safely and achieve the many benefits of ketosis.
+Just in respect of due diligence, it's particularly important to consult a doctor if using the ketogenic diet as a tool to remediate chronic diseases like type 2 diabetes (T2D) or epilepsy to ensure you approach the diet safely and achieve the many benefits of ketosis.

 Health Benefits of Ketosis

-The chances are that if you eat a Western diet, your body currently runs on glucose (i.e., sugar).
+The chances are, that if you eat a Standard American Diet, your body currently runs on glucose (i.e., sugar).

 Sugar does provide a fast-acting form of energy, but that energy is equally temperamental and fleeting, creating drastic spikes and dips in blood sugar which can negatively impact mood, energy levels, and weight-loss progress.